manhowong/ephys-analysis-toolbox/README.md

 ## 4.4 Optional: Build your own analysis pipeline

 You can build your analysis pipeline by modifying any of the above templates.
-You can also create new pipeline from scratch using the functions in this Toolbox.
+You can also create a new pipeline from scratch using the functions in this Toolbox.

 Inside each module's folder (e.g. [`/functions/kinetics`](/functions/kinetics/)), you will find functions that can be used directly to analyze one recording file (e.g. `nsfa.m`) or one group of recordings (e.g. `fitGroupDist.m`).
 For batch processing, you just need to run these functions iteratively on multiple recordings or groups (This is basically what the above templates do: e.g. `runNSFA.m` runs `nsfa.m` iteratively).